 If you’d like to donate your old clothes, shoes, books and toys to orphanages, do call them up first?
 Also, remember:

 I must remember that too.
-Even if that chocolate milk stained t-shirt or pants is almost as good as new, it’s gonna appear awful to the recipient.
-I know that when I was given hand-me-downs, I rejected old clothes that looked awful 😛
+Even if that chocolate milk stained t-shirt or pants is almost as good as new, it will appear awful to a stranger.

 Luckily, my ayi knows the history behind the chocolate milk or grape juice stains and she has a hard time throwing away some of the really “old” clothes.
 Even when I insist that they are seriously old i.e. our 4-5 year old grubby t-shirts and jeans and not fit to be worn by anyone, she thinks there is still some wear in it.